-We discuss how analytics play a huge part in online marketing, how growth marketing is key for start-ups, why customer relationship management (CRM) is more important for established businesses and how the growth in these sectors can impact the search for talent.
+Intelligent People key staff discuss how analytics play a huge part in online marketing jobs and vacancies, how growth marketing is key for start-ups, why customer relationship management (CRM) is more important for established businesses and how the growth in these sectors can impact the search for talent.

 This is turn has resulted in a deep segmentation of job roles and functions and lead to the huge variation we see today in digital marketing vacancies.
-Given this rapidly changing job market, it’s vital that your recruitment agency intimately understands all of the various niches and subsets that come together to make up an Online Marketing Department.
+Given this rapidly changing job market, it’s vital that your recruitment agency intimately understands all of the various niches and subsets, and indeed all of the job roles, that come together to make up an Online Marketing Department.

 Online marketing is essential to the success of your business – in fact, if you offer products and services, your strategy (or lack thereof) will determine your fortune.
 The use of the internet has driven huge changes in shopping habits specifically, and lifestyle in general.
-Let’s look at four main reasons why you need a rock-solid digital strategy:
+It’s also driven massive change in the number and nature of digital marketing jobs and vacancies, and how recruiters work in this new market.
+Let’s look at four main reasons why you need a rock-solid digital recruitment strategy:

-You need social media to update and speak to your customers, who will be keen to talk to you, and will expect you to have a presence
+You need social media to update and speak to your customers, who will be keen to talk to you, and will expect you to have a presence.
+The nature and variation of social media jobs and vacancies that we see today is far wider than even five years ago.
+As a recruitment agency it is our job to understand your job needs in the key area of social media.

-The internet is a huge place, so you need to mark out your territory and have a unique voice
+The internet is a huge place, so you need to mark out your territory and have a unique voice.
+Online marketing recruitment is a big market with unique challenges.
+Talk to us about your vacancy needs.

 It’s well worth experimenting with digital adverts, and testing which social media platforms will perform the best for you.